 Beautiful Biarritz – the perfect mini break

 Hmmm, you’ve reached an older feature - let’s get you up to date!
-Read our latest City Travel features here.
+Read our latest Overseas Travel features here.

 What I didn’t know at the time was that the Goddess of Bad Luck and Party Pooping (she’s a multi-tasker, I’ll give her that) was going to give me food poisoning at the airport – yes you Pret A Manger sushi – and that I was set to spend the next three days running for the lav and feeling sorry for myself.